• Skip to primary navigation

 Yes!
 Frozen rhubarb can be used in this recipe.
 Do not thaw before using.
 Just add it frozen.

 I like eating rhubarb in the spring, but it really is amazing any time of year.
 Once I've had my fill of fresh rhubarb, I keep cutting the stalks as they come on.
-I wash and slice each stalk into one inch pieces, throw them into a freezer bag and into the freezer.
+I wash and slice each stalk into one-inch pieces, and throw them into a freezer bag and into the freezer.
 Here's how I freeze rhubarb.

 Come fall, or in the dead of winter, I just pull out a bag and cook up one of my favorites.
 In the winter, it's a good reminder that spring is just around the corner.